rananorouzi/weather/README.md

                 ```
 - createDailyWeatherHTML
     - This function gets the daily part of the GET response and creates HTML based on it.
+    - Parametes
         - weatherData : object contains daily forecast.
           - example
             ```javascript
                    {
                     "forecast": {